Verification of identity (VOI) requirements – don’t leave it to the last minute.

 VOI Magnify

-Share this Post
+Share this post

-Within Australia, the stringent requirements surrounding a seller’s Verification of Identity (VOI) makes early preparation and collation of the necessary documents key factors to ensure a smooth settlement process and avoid delays.
+Within Australia, the stringent requirements surrounding a seller’s verification of identity (VOI) makes early preparation and collation of the necessary documents key factors to ensure a smooth settlement process and avoid delays.

 An archive case demonstrates both the critical nature of early preparation and the importance of having all of the relevant identification documents close at hand prior to settlement.
-In this instance, a lost marriage certificat meant that a client couldn’t satisfy the VOI requirements, leaving her unable to proceed to settlement and threatening to cost her thousands of dollars in penalty interest.
+In this instance, a lost marriage certificate meant that a client couldn’t satisfy the VOI requirements, leaving her unable to proceed to settlement and threatening to cost her thousands of dollars in penalty interest.

 Our seller, Eva Spritz, (not her real name) purchased a local property before marrying overseas and changing her name to Eva Lancaster.
 Once married, she obtained a British passport in her new married name, Eva Lancaster.